20101301-Alina-Hasan/Alibaba-Selenium-Scraper/README.md

 - Ensure that your selectors are up-to-date with Alibaba's current HTML structure.
 - This scraper is applicable as of February 2025.

+## Contributing 🙌

+Contributions are welcome!
+If you have suggestions or want to collaborate, feel free to open an issue or pull request.

 ## Contact 📧

 For questions or inquiries, reach out via alina.hasan@g.bracu.ac.bd